Akae47/Python_files/README.md

-# Python_files
+# Python work
-These are list of easy python projects that I created.
+These are list of easy python projects that I've done by myself.